 Respecting Human Rights across the Supply Chain

-Tantalum, tin, tungsten and gold produced in certain regions, such as the Democratic Republic of the Congo, are defined as conflict minerals under the U.S. Wall Street Reform and Consumer Protection Act.
-There is concern that such minerals provide a funding source for militias causing human rights violations and environmental destruction.
-In our Business Conduct Guidelines, it is clearly stated that the company's policy is to avoid purchasing conflict minerals.
-Furthermore, JFE Steel complies with Japanese and overseas regulations governing the responsible procurement of minerals as well as international rules and investigates and confirms with suppliers that they are not selling conflict minerals.
+In terms of raw material procurement in particular, there is concern that conflict minerals, such as tin, tantalum, tungsten, gold, and cobalt, provide a funding source for militias causing human rights violations and environmental destruction.
+Therefore, JFE Steel complies with Japanese and overseas regulations governing the responsible procurement of minerals as well as international rules and investigates and confirms with suppliers that they are not selling conflict minerals before we purchase from them.